pegasus17717/pegasus17717/README.md

 🎓 Passionate educator | 💻 Code enthusiast | 🧠 Consultant

+🏆 High School Valedictorian
+Graduated top of my class with a strong academic foundation in mathematics and sciences.
+Recognized for leadership, discipline, and a passion for lifelong learning.

+📦 B.S. in Supply Chain & Information Systems, Penn State University-University Park Completed a rigorous undergraduate program at one of the top-ranked supply chain schools in the U.S. Gained hands-on experience in logistics, operations, procurement, and enterprise systems, with exposure to data-driven decision making.

+🎓 MSc Graduate, Imperial College London
+Earned a Master’s degree from one of the world’s leading research universities.
+Specialized in data analytics and operations strategy, combining academic depth with practical industry insight.

 I specialize in using the power of code to empower students and drive business growth.
 Whether in the classroom or the boardroom, I love turning complex ideas into practical solutions that make a real impact.

 I’m currently working on Python, Java, and MySQL projects with Financial Analysis and Consulting Projects.